MicrosoftDocs/PowerShell-Docs/reference/5.1/PSDiagnostics/Enable-PSWSManCombinedTrace.md

 # Enable-PSWSManCombinedTrace

 ## SYNOPSIS
-Start a logging session with the WSMan and PowerShell providers enabled
+Start a logging session with the WSMan and PowerShell providers enabled.

 ## SYNTAX